detjensrobert/homework-2020-fall/ps110/bill-of-rights/ps110-bill-of-rights-annotated.md

 $\pagebreak$

-- **Public Utilities**: Citizens have the right to clean water and access sanitation facilities.
+- **Public Utilities**: Citizens shall have the right to clean water and access sanitation facilities.

   If citizens are giving up certain rights to the government to be governed, said government should provide access to basic necessities.